nzimman/Tweets-Sentiment-Analysis/README.md

 ### Visualization of the analysis
 This is done using Flask, which is a web framework written in Python.
-The results can be visualized in a web browser (localhost)
+This part of the pipeline helps to visualize the results in a web browser (localhost)

 ## Implementation: Docker
+Docker is a virtualization tool used in this project to run the complete pipeline.
+All elements of the pipeline are in separate containers.
+The file *docker_compose.yml* contains the entire pipeline: defines the containers and their connections.